ASD-VEAN/SIDE-B/README.md

 ## License

+## License

-Public domain — see [LICENSE](LICENSE).
-Do whatever you want with it.
+Public domain — Do whatever you want with it.
+I would love to see improvements i couldn't make myself.
+If you think your version is genuinly better... well, go ahead.
+It's yours now. i renounce my rights to the crown.